beep-projects/SystaPi/README.md

 # SystaREST
-adding a REST API to Paradigma Systacomfort II unizs
+adding a REST API to Paradigma Systacomfort II units